 Technologies for Employees On the Road

 Workstations – Just because your field employees don’t sit at a desk, doesn’t mean they do not need a workstation.
-They may not be able to use multiple monitors like someone working from the office or at home, but they need a laptop, tablet, and or smart phone.
+They may not be able to use multiple monitors like someone working from the office or at home, but they need a laptop, tablet, and or smartphone.
 They potentially may need a scanner depending on your operation’s workflows.
 You can protect those devices with rugged cases and even use an app on their phone to forward calls to their own extension as if they are in the office.

 Access to Data – To do their jobs remotely, field employees need to access your company’s data via a core application, which requires internet access such as a WiFi card (commonly known as MiFi).
 You can monitor and throttle their data plans including filtering access to adult websites or preventing employees from burning through their data plans streaming movies (they can access movies when on WiFi, like when staying at a hotel).

 Mobile employees may need access to data, but they do not necessarily need access to everything.
 Set up an access management plan for your company, office, and mobile employees, by roles to ensure employees can get what they need to do their jobs.
-Keep in mind if your company is required to comply with industry compliances such as HIPAA in the medical field or FDIC for banking, you may need extra protections and protocol in place.
+Keep in mind if your company is required to comply with industry compliances such as HIPAA in the medical field or FDIC for banking, you may need extra protection and protocol in place.

-Backing Up Their Data – It is fairly easy to back up remote employees data and is done in real time if your company uses a cloud-based core application, but that does require a constant internet connection.
+Backing Up Their Data – It is fairly easy to back up remote employees’ data and is done in real-time if your company uses a cloud-based core application, but that does require a constant internet connection.
 You can also set up your field employees’ devices to automatically back up when connected to a secure WiFi connection.

 Protecting Your Data – Theft or losing a device is one of the most common data breaches for mobile employees.
 Ensure your data and network is protected by requiring a login or passcode to all mobile devices (laptops, tablets, and smartphones).
 You can further protect your company by encrypting hard drives, even if you just do it for laptops since they are more susceptible to being stolen then a desktop computer.